atbcb/ICTTestingBaseline/docs/17Language.md

         1. In the “Look up” section, enter the language abbreviation revealed in this test.

 ##### Test Results for SC 3.1.2
-* If the test for 3.1.2 fails, the content is not conformant to SC 3.1.2.
+* If any of the above checks fail, then the content fails this SC

 ## Baseline Requirement Outcome
 * If no content fails, then the content passes the Baseline Requirement